isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-04-03-post-meeting-with-the-sea.md

 *Tok, tok, tok*.
 The sound of hammering infuses the morning.
 The sun’s soft light filters through the green netting shrouding the concrete structure, as the yellow hard hats scurry about their business.
 I turn my back to it all and start making my way down the beach, the noise of industry growing fainter with each step.

-<span style="background-colour: #fdf5e6; padding: 20px; margin: 20px; background:#fdf5e6; display:block; font-size:1rem; line-height:1.5rem;">“Meeting with the Sea” appears in Melissa De Silva’s debut collection of short stories, Others is not a Race.
+<span style="background-colour: #fdf5e6; padding: 20px; margin: 20px; background:#fdf5e6; display:block; font-size:1rem; line-height:1.5rem;">“Meeting with the Sea” appears in Melissa De Silva’s debut collection of short stories, <i>Others is not a Race</i>.
 The book is available for reference at the Lee Kong Chian Reference Library and for loan at selected public libraries ([Call nos.: RSING 305.80095957 DE and SING 305.80095957 DE](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=203009427)). </span>

 <div style="background-color: white;">
 <br>